 The expectation is that SEAs will use the visualizations immediately upon the availability of fresh submission files to provide program offices reports for audit, edit, and resubmission purposes.
 This gives program offices the ability to compare current submissions with the previous four cycles.

 The complete white paper can be download at http://p20wforum.info/action-reports-white-paper/.

-Earlier this spring, ESP published a twiminar on the topic of data quality.
-A central theme in that twiminar is that use of data engenders improvement in the quality of those data.
-This insight adds to the benefits from EDFacts D&A. Excellent visualizations will improve the ability of data providers and data users to understand the EDFacts source data as well as the reported aggregate statistics.
+ESP's Twiminar on data quality promotes the theme that use of data engenders improvement in the quality of those data.
+Excellent visualizations will improve the ability of data providers and data users to understand the EDFacts source data as well as the reported aggregate statistics.
 In turn, they will have more of opportunities to detect and need accurate and timely data.